gemi254/ConfigAssist-ESP32-ESP8266/README.md

 + Define your static instance
   - `Config conf;        //configAssist class`

-+ in your setup function you must init the class
++ in your setup function you must init the config class with a pointer to the dictionary
+  - `onf.init(appConfigDict_json);`

 ## Access point handler
 Define a web server handler function for the **configAssist**.
-This function will be passed to conf.setup in order for configAssist to handle form requests
+This function will be passed to conf.setup in order for configAssist to handle form AP requests
 ```
 // Handler function for AP config form
 static void handleAssistRoot() {